 This article has two goals.
 The first is to find interesting information about API Testing with Karate.
-The second is to help you discover interesting some of the topics mentioned and dive deeper into the knowledge behind this passionate job: testing.
+The second is to help you discover how interesting test automation is and dive deeper into the knowledge behind the passionate job of testing.

 And why testing and not Quality Assurance?
 In this topic, I follow Michael Bolton when he says “Testers: Get Out of the Quality Assurance Business” Words matter and this is a matter of expectations management: we cannot promise something we cannot accomplish.Michael Bolton